alexanderbazo/URMensa-JSON-API/Readme.md

 ## Build

-Run `grunt` to install dependencies.
+Run `npm install && grunt` to install dependencies and build the library.
 All required node modules are copied to `api/node_modules`.

 ## Run

-To start the node server (distributing the rest interface) call `node ./api/app.js`
+To start the node server (distributing the rest interface) run `node ./api/app.js`

 ## Usage
 ```